willjsporter/ctm-file-reader/README.md

 `$ npm Controller.js`

 which will then prompt you for a filename.
-Type in the filepath relative to the root directory: for example, there is a file with the text of The Railway Children in the root directory; as such we would type the file's location relative to the root of this project - `RailwayChildren.txt` - into the terminal.
+Type in the filepath relative to the root directory.
+For example, there is a test file with some sample text in `spec/helpers`; as such we would type the file's location relative to the root of this project - `spec/helpers/testFile.txt` - into the terminal.
 After hitting return, the program will run for the file you have chosen (as long as it is a valid filepath).

+For a more complete text, you could have typed `RailwayChildren.txt` as the text of the Railway Children by E. Nesbit is saved in this document in the root directory.

 An example is given below: